-- III.50 A registered intermediary should provide information on fees and charges of registered schemes/constituent funds to the client and communicate any terms and conditions of the discount of fees and charges, where applicable, to the client. - III.51 Where comparison of fees and charges of constituent funds between schemes is made, the registered intermediary should: - (a) highlight the long-term impact of fees and charges on potential returns, illustrating with examples; and - (b) compare the fees and charges of similar fund types only.
+- III.51 A registered intermediary should provide information on fees and charges of registered schemes/constituent funds to the client and communicate any terms and conditions of the discount of fees and charges, where applicable, to the client. - III.52 Where comparison of fees and charges of constituent funds between schemes is made, the registered intermediary should: - (a) highlight the long-term impact of fees and charges on potential returns, illustrating with examples; and - (b) compare the fees and charges of similar fund types only.

-Note: Illustrations on the long-term impact of fees and charges on potential returns can be found under the section "Fees and Charges" in Chapter 2 (Which MPF Scheme Should I Choose?) of the publication "Making Informed Decisions for your MPF Life" which is available on the MPFA website.
-Information relating to fees and charges is available on the Fee Comparative Platform on the MPFA website.
-A registered intermediary can make use of the Fee Comparative Platform to search, sort and compare the fund expense ratio of any number of funds.
+Note: Illustrations on the long-term impact of fees and charges on potential returns can be found under the section "Fees and Charges" in Chapter 2 (Which MPF Scheme Should I Choose?) of the publication "How to Make MPF Investment Decisions" which is available on the MPFA website.
+Information relating to fees and charges is available on the MPF Fund Platform on the MPFA website.
+A registered intermediary can make use of the MPF Fund Platform to search, sort and compare the fund expense ratio of any number of funds.

-III.52 When highlighting information about fees and charges, a registered intermediary should refer the client to other key disclosure information like the fee table, the fund expense ratio and the ongoing cost illustration of the constituent funds being compared.
+III.53 When highlighting information about fees and charges, a registered intermediary should refer the client to other key disclosure information like the fee table, the fund expense ratio and the ongoing cost illustration of the constituent funds being compared.

-Note: Explanations of the fee table, fund expense ratio and ongoing cost illustration can be found in the "Code on Disclosure for MPF Investment Funds" which is available on the MPFA website.
+Note: Explanations of the fee table, the fund expense ratio and the ongoing cost illustration can be found in the Code on Disclosure for MPF Investment Funds which is available on the MPFA website.